mikenobbs/Asset-Assistant/README.md

 I'm not a Python guy, heck I'm not even a coder, so take care when using this script.
 I tried to test every possible combination of variables but there's always a chance I missed something.
 I also personally only use Plex which I manage with Kometa, and while I did research the other supported services, I'm not as well versed on the ins and outs of them.
 As such, [PRs](https://github.com/mikenobbs/Asset-Assistant/pulls) are more than welcome, and if you have any issues at all feel free to post either an [Issue](https://github.com/mikenobbs/Asset-Assistant/issues), or come and find me in the [TPDb Discord Server](https://discord.gg/tpdb-community-537054151583203338), DMs welcome and I'm always around 🙂

 > [!Tip]
-> As an extra precaution I'd recommend either setting up some dummy directories to test AA out for yourself, or running it with just a small amount of images (eg. a single show/movie/collection).
+> As an extra precaution I'd recommend either setting up some dummy directories to test **AssetAssistant** out for yourself, or running it with just a small amount of images (eg. a single show/movie/collection).
 This should give you a feel for how it works and let you tweak the variables if needed before unleashing it onto your entire library.

 > [!WARNING]
 > Any images with conflicting filenames will be removed by the script to avoid any conflicts, set `enable_backup_destination: true` as an extra layer of protection.

+## Special Thanks

+First, to my friend **haydensnow**, whose [posterpal](https://github.com/haydensnow/posterpal) script started all of this.
+If I hadn't decided to tinker with it, **AssetAssistant** would never have been born.
+Secondly, huge thanks to [jrelax](https://github.com/jrelax) for his work refactoring the script, getting the docker comtainer up and running, as well as adding a bunch of additional features.
+All the work has inspired me to start working on this project again.
+And finally a shoutout to the guys over at [Kometa](https://github.com/Kometa-Team/Kometa), who unintentionally inspired me with their logs, the look great so I made it my mission to replicate them best I could 😅